People Search Reference

 * **Python SDK uses snake\_case.** `numResults` → `num_results`, `maxCharacters` → `max_characters`.

-* **Combine with deep search for enrichment.** Use `type: "deep"` with `outputSchema` to extract structured fields (name, title, company, location) from people results.
+* **Combine with deep search for custom enrichment.** Use `type: "deep"` with `outputSchema` when you need fields outside the built-in person entity schema.